Are the Blythe Intaglios works of art or something more?

 As the Great Depression decimated lives and shattered families from coast to coast, a new threat was emerging in Europe.
 The rise of Adolf Hitler would soon thrust America into a war that was even more costly than the war for survival at home.
 Bread lines and relief payments were eclipsed by the more palpable sorrow of family members being sent into battle.

 General George S. Patton summoned recruits to the Colorado Desert for training.
-He apparently had no idea that one of the first casualties of the war effort were the Blythe Intaglios beneath the tires of army vehicles.
+He apparently had no idea that one of the first casualties of the war effort was the Blythe Intaglios beneath the tires of army vehicles.
 By the time National Geographic and the Smithsonian sent a team of scientists to explore the intaglios in 1952, some of the desert geoglyphs bore visual marks of tire tracks.
 Five more years would pass before U.S. park officials would build fences.

 Today, the Blythe Intaglios are classified as State Historic Monument No. 101.
 Fences are still intact, but access to the intaglios is permitted at all hours for those who wish to examine these ancient works of art up close.
 Some visitors come merely for curiosity, but others come in an effort to puzzle out the riddles that archaeologists have never conclusively solved.
 Who made these desert giants, and why?